 Skip to content

-I found a few years back that the time I spend commuting and running errands is time lost.
-I wasn’t doing anything, so I decided to listen to books on cassette.
+A few years back, I found that the time I spend commuting and running errands is lost.
+Since I wasn’t doing anything, I decided to listen to books on cassette.
 Over the years, I have listened to many novels (many abridged) and enjoyed this time that much more.

 When I started writing here, I noticed that many financial advice books were beginning to get published on cassette and on CD, so now I tend to listen to them in my car as well.
 Is this the best way to absorb research and ideas?
 I have no real idea, but I find that it does pass the time nicely, and if an idea is a good idea, it does tend to stick in my head.

-I have a friend who also does this, but he tends to store the books on his iPOD for later listening pleasure, which is also a great idea.
+A friend also does this, but he tends to store the books on his iPod for later listening pleasure, which is also a great idea.

 National Debt Update